Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

-### True or False: Programmers and Testers should not be included in refining Product Backlog items.
+### True or False: Programmers and Testers should not be included in refining Product Backlog Items.

 - [ ] True.
 - [x] False.